composewell/streamly/CONTRIBUTING.md

 has a bigger scope and `state` has the biggest scope.

 For better fusion we try to keep a single yield point in the state machine.

-### Organization

-Use this simple rule to organize functions in a file: `Define before first use`.
-In other words, use the `bottom up style` to organize functions.

-One big benefit of this rule is easier type error debugging.
-Using a single block comment, at any point in the file up to the end of the file, you can cut the tail and still cleanly compile the remaining head portion of the file.

-It is very helpful when we make significant changes to the file.
-We can start compiling a minimal head portion of the file and keep expanding the head by just moving the start of commented block further down.
-This keeps the scope of type inference minimal and type errors can be discovered incrementally by increasing the scope a little bit at a time.
-If you use type signatures on all top level declarations then you do not even need to comment out the code.
-This organization results in a better order of type errors which makes it easier to fix them and when necessary, use elimination method by commenting out some code.

-Similarly when you put modules in the cabal file in dependency order you can do the same there, just comment out a tail of the module list and your library will still compile.

-Note that this rule does not apply in choosing `let` vs `where` clauses.
-Use of `let`s  leads to bottom up and use of `where`s leads to top down style.
-But we do not encourage `let` over `where`, you can freely use `where` clauses.

-Also note that this is not possible in mutually recursive code.
-The mutually recursive code has to be considered a single block.

 ### Tricky Parts